4d/docs/website/translated_docs/pt/API/FileClass.md

 In *text*, pass the text to write to the file.
 It can be a literal ("my text"), or a 4D text field or variable.

 Optionally, you can designate the character set to be used for writing the contents.
-You can pass either:
+Você pode passar também:

 - in *charSetName*, a string containing the standard set name (for example "ISO-8859-1" or "UTF-8"),
 - or in *charSetNum*, the MIBEnum ID (number) of the standard set name.